hotosm/docs/docs/projects/future-plans.md

 ## End-To-End

-- We are hard at work building a full end-to-end mapping workflow, from our suite of available tools.
+- We are hard at work building a full end-to-end mapping workflow, leveraging our suite of available tools.
 - A conceptual diagram of this can be seen on the [home page](https://docs.hotosm.org/#the-hot-ecosystem-of-tools) of this site.
-- The whole idea is to allow a community to either:
+- The goal is to allow the mapping commmunity to go trhough the entire mapping proces through community ownership and tools.
+  This can include:
-  - Create a map, starting from absolutely nothing using the entire suite of tools.
-Imagery --> digitize --> field map --> export.
+  - Creating a map, starting from absolutely nothing using the entire suite of tools.
+Imagery --> digitize (extract data) --> field map --> export.
   - Choose a subset of our tools to fill the data gaps missing for their map.
 For example, maybe they have great digitized features already, but need to field-verify them and add extra tag info.

 ### E2E Site

-- We need a centralized entrypoint for E2E mapping.
+- We need a centralized entrypoint for E2E mapping to make the workflow more accessilbe.
 - Work a website to achieve this was started in
   [this project](https://hotosm.github.io/e2e-mapping), however,
   capacity has been limited to continue it!